jonfra165/Thankyou/README.md

 4. (WINDOWS ONLY) Before you download the required frameworks you need to add a path to your Python-folder.
 To do this follow the following steps: (Skip this step if you already have this path.)

-    4.1 Copy the path to the latest version folder of your python within the Python-folder.
+    4.1 Copy the path to the latest python version folder within the Python-folder.
             Example: C:\Users\username\AppData\Local\Programs\Python\Python39
-        4.1.2 Open up 'Control Panel'
+        4.1.1 Open up: 'Control Panel'
-        4.1.3 Choose 'Systems'
+        4.1.2 Choose: 'Systems'
-        4.1.4 Choose 'Advanced system setting'
+        4.1.3 Choose: 'Advanced system setting'
-        4.1.5 Choose 'Environment Variables'
+        4.1.4 Choose: 'Environment Variables'
+        4.1.5 In the first box choose: 'Path'
-        4.1.6 In the first box, choose 'Path' and then click 'Edit' below this box.
+        4.1.6 Below the first box choose: 'Edit' (DO NOT CHOOSE 'New'!)
-        4.1.7 Choose 'New'
+        4.1.7 In the new window choose: 'New'
-        4.1.8 Paste the path
+        4.1.9 Paste the path
         4.1.9 Choose 'OK' to save

-    4.2 Repeat the steps above but with a path that goes to the Scripts-folder within the latest version of your python folder.
+    4.2 Repeat the steps above (4.1) but with a path that goes to the Scripts-folder within the latest python version folder.
         4.2.1 Example: C:\Users\username\AppData\Local\Programs\Python\Python39\Scripts

 5. You will need to download the required frameworks through python's virtual environment in the project folder.